Lauty128/Pascal-Guide/README.md

 ```

  Are declared as follows.\
- you can declare more than one variable of the same type in a line of code, separating each variable with a ","
+ You can declare more than one variable of the same Type in a line of code, separating each variable with a ","

 ```pascal
 Var nombre,apellido,localidad:String;
 ```

 ### **Assignments**
-you can assign a value to the variable when you declared it
+You can assign a value to the variable when you declared it
 ```pascal
 Var edad:Integer = 5;
 ```
-> This only works with global variables, no with local variables
+> This only works with global variables

 ### **Type**
-This is mainly used to declared arrays and records.
+This is mainly used to declare arrays and records.
 ```pascal
 Type
   dias = array[1..7] of Integer;